rodoabad/angularjs-es6-styleguide/README.md

 - `const` and `let` declarations must be on the same line as the keyword.
 - `const` declarations should always be higher than `let` declarations and each group should be separated by a whitespace.
 - `var` has no place in ES6.
+- A whitespace should separate your declarations from the rest of your code.

 ```javascript
 // Recommended